 PFAS chemicals can enter drinking water in many different ways.
 For example, some industrial sites discharge PFAS in their wastewater which ulitmately goes into local waterways.
 At landfills, water can seep through trash and carry PFAS chemicals to groundwater.

 In Colorado, we are especially concerned about contamination of drinking water from certain types of toxic firefighting foam that contain PFAS.
-These toxic foams are primarily used for high-heat fires such as gas, oil, or alcohol-related fires.
+These toxic foams are primarily used to put out high-heat fires such as gas, oil, or alcohol-related fires.
 If the toxic foam is left on the ground, it can leach through soil or run off into bodies of water.
 Most early discoveries of contaminated drinking water in Colorado were associated with these toxic foams.

 PFAS chemicals can accumulate in the body and remain there for years, which may affect health.
 To protect public health, the department is taking action to reduce exposure to these chemicals.